jmgurvitch/art-of-data/intro_to_api.md

 ```

 2. What does `pokemon['name']` evaluate to?

+    "Scolipede"

-3. How would you access the `type` in slot 2?
+4. How would you access the `type` in slot 2?

+    `pokemon["types"]["2"]`

-4. How is a Javascript object different than a Python dictionary?
+6. How is a Javascript object different than a Python dictionary?

+    They are almost identical.

 ## Consuming APIs With Python
 Let's return to this diagram: